This post may contain affiliate links, which help keep this content free. (Full disclosure)

 What To Serve With Pork Chops

 These pork chops in the oven need a few sides for a great meal.
 (You can also add a pat of garlic butter on top.)
 Here are a few ideas:

 - Vegetables – Vegetable recipes like roasted asparagus, green beans (pictured above), smashed brussels sprouts, or sauteed broccoli all pair well with this recipe for pork chops.

-- Starches – While I don’t personally eat these much, potatoes or rice make good pairings.
+- Starches – While I don’t personally eat these much, roasted potatoes or rice make good pairings.
 I sub them with healthier mashed cauliflower (pictured above) or cauliflower rice instead.

 More Easy Pork Chop Recipes